alexnb11/office-js-dialog-handler-bug-mac-os/README.md

 The project is derived from <a href="https://github.com/officedev/generator-office">generator-office</a> project.

 ## Install
+Video <a href="https://youtu.be/xBdINuLV9Xg">how to install</a> this plugin for demonstrate <a href="https://github.com/OfficeDev/office-js/issues/297">bug</a>

+1. Clone git repository
-1. Go to the project directory
+2. Go to the project directory
-2. Run 'npm install'
+3. Run 'npm install'
-3. Run 'npm start'
+4. Run 'npm start'

 The project runs server on the <b>https://localhost:3000/</b> address